opensearch-project/sql/docs/user/ppl/functions/datetime.rst

 Description
 >>>>>>>>>>>

 Usage: convert_tz(datetime, from_timezone, to_timezone) constructs a local datetime converted from the from_timezone to the to_timezone.
+CONVERT_TZ returns null when any of the three function arguments are invalid, i.e. datetime is not in the format yyyy-MM-dd HH:mm:ss or the timeszone is not in (+/-)HH:mm.
+It also is invalid for invalid dates, such as February 30th and invalid timezones, which are ones outside of -13:59 and +14:00.

 Argument type: DATETIME, STRING, STRING